Solomon Carpet

-The company was founded on 1982 by Hassan Kardan, Hossein Asadi, Reza Monzavizadeh, Ali Kardanpour and other partners in historical city of Isfahan.
-Current owners of company are Reza Monzavizadeh and Ali Kardanpour.
-Many countries such as Canada, UK, Swede, Russia, UAE, South Korea, Singapore, etc. use its exquisite silk carpets.
+The company was founded in 1982 by Hassan Kardan, Hossein Asadi, Reza Monzavizadeh, Ali Kardanpour, and other partners in the historical city of Isfahan.
+The current owners of the company are Reza Monzavizadeh and Ali Kardanpour.
+Many countries such as Canada, the UK, Sweden, Russia, UAE, South Korea, Singapore, etc. use its exquisite silk carpets.
 In 2019, Reza Rahmani, Minister of Industry, Mine and Trade of Iran acknowledged this company as the prominent industrial unit of Isfahan province.
 Solomon Carpet has over 1,150 workers.

 Products

 In 2019, the world's largest machine-made carpet with an area of 700 square meters and a density of 3600 was produced by the company to order in Oman.
 The carpet, which took 50 days to design and 30 days to weave and complete, was woven with 1 billion and 10 million knots.
-This carpet weighs two thousand kilograms and is used in the Sultan Qaboos Grand Mosque, largest mosque of Salalah, Oman.Bank Melli Iran, one of the oldest and main banks of Iran, was financial sponsors of this company.
+This carpet weighs two thousand kilograms and is used in the Sultan Qaboos Grand Mosque, the largest mosque in Salalah, Oman.Bank Melli Iran, one of the oldest and main banks in Iran, was the financial sponsor of this company.

 This company produces various textile products, including: